-At St Laurence CE Junior Academy, courageous advocacy is an important part of our Christian vision and values.
+At St Laurence CE Junior Academy, courageous advocacy is an important part of our vision and values.
 We encourage our children to develop compassion, courage and a sense of responsibility towards others, helping them to become thoughtful citizens who want to make a positive difference in the world around them.

 Courageous advocacy means standing up for what is right, speaking out against injustice and supporting those who may be vulnerable or in need.
 Through worship, Religious Education, PSHE, charity work and wider curriculum opportunities, children are encouraged to think carefully about local, national and global issues and consider how they can respond with kindness, fairness and courage.